itweedie/AzureFunction-Proxy/readme.md

 # Azure Function Proxy

-This Azure Function acts as a proxy, forwarding HTTP requests to an external Logic App endpoint while adding custom headers and passing through all incoming headers.
+This Azure Function acts as a proxy, forwarding HTTP requests to an external Power automate Flow HTTP Trigger endpoint while adding custom headers and passing through all incoming headers.
 The function is designed to handle `GET` requests.

 ## Features